BheemNaragonda/BookUsNow-website/README.md

-# Getting Started with Create React App
+# BookUsNow project
+Technologies used in this projec
+1. React
+2. Html
+3. css
+4. bootstrap

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).